ENTP: Encoder-only Next Token Prediction: RASP Algorithms

-Given that we can learn causal functions using either encoders and decoders, the natural question to ask is how the expressive power of each model is related, i.e.~can the encoder express more causal functions than a decoder of the \emph{same} model size?
+Given that we can learn causal functions (defined as causal model in preliminary) using either encoders and decoders, the natural question to ask is how the expressive power of each model is related, i.e.~can the encoder express more causal functions than a decoder of the \emph{same} model size?
 Or perhaps they express the exact same class of causal functions?
-Towards answering this question, one trivial observation is that there exists causal functions that encoders and decoders are equally well equipped to represent:
+Towards answering this question, one trivial observation is that one-layer decoders and encoders are equivalent (formal proof in \Cref{sec:ede}) which directly implies the existence of causal functions\footnote{Here causal function refers to sequence-to-sequence function where the outputs are only determined by current and previous inputs, i.e. $\mathcal F(x_1, x_2, ..., x_n)_i$ only depends on $x_1, x_2, ..., x_i$, and not $x_j$ for any $j > i$.} that both architecture can model exactly.